twilio/workshop/docs/hello_world.rst

 `Body`       The body is a freeform field to enter your message.
 You can enter a message up to 160 characters long.
 ============ ==========

 Enter your cell phone number in the `To` field along with a text message `Body`, and click the `Make Request` button at the bottom of the page.
-This will send the information you've just entered and pass onto Twilio.
+This will send the information you've just entered to the Twilio API.
 You will be prompted to confirm the use of funds from your account.
 Aren't you glad you got the Promo credit?

 Twilio will process the information you have submitted and your phone will receive a text message shortly.